 Tallahassee: Runners included staff members from FHP headquarters and the academy, as well as, the 117th Academy Class.

 This 1.7 mile leg of the run ended at the steps of the old Capitol downtown.
 They were greeted by various dignitaries, including Lt.
-Governor Jeff Kottkamp, Attorney General Bill McCollum, DHSMV Executive Director Electra Bustle and FHP Director John Czernis.
+Governor Jeff Kottkamp, Attorney General Bill McCollum, FLHSMV Executive Director Electra Bustle and FHP Director John Czernis.

 Lake City: Troop B Captain Tim Culhane, County Coordinator for Special Olympics Torch run for Columbia County, addressed the 15 Special Olympic athletes and 50 sponsored runners prior to the 1.5 mile run.